 VLAN tag applies a VLAN ID to the packets when the port is configured as an ingress port on a config map.
-This option is only available for packet broker ports.
-The packet broker section typically consists of ports 17 through 44.
-However, the available packet broker ports are determined by the following conditions:
+This option is only available for packet brokers ports.
+The packet broker section consists of ports 1 through 12.

-- The tap mode selected, default, load balance, primary-secondary or ATLB2 chained

-- If tap monitor ports are applied

-- If VXLAN or I2GRE tunnels are configured

 - 1. Select the VLAN Tag enable option for the desired port.

 - 2. Enter the desired VLAN ID, (1-4094).

 - 3. Select Save.

 - 4. Disable by deselecting the VLAN Tag option for the desired port.

+- 5. Select Save.